Political positions of Hillary Clinton: Gun control

 Clinton was the "first candidate to produce an extensive position paper on guns and gun violence" during the 2016 campaign.
 Her plan calls for strengthening background checks for firearm purchases and closing loopholes in the current system by requiring, for example, background checks on purchases at gun shows; barring firearm sales to suspected terrorists, as well as "domestic abusers, other violent criminals, and the severely mentally ill"; and reinstating the now-expired Federal Assault Weapons Ban, which Clinton voted for in the Senate.Ed Pilkington, Hillary Clinton calls for renewed assault weapons ban: they're a 'weapon of war', The Guardian (June 13, 2016).

 Clinton's opponent in the 2016 presidential election, Donald Trump, has repeatedly and falsely claimed that Clinton has advocated "abolishing" the Second Amendment.
 PolitiFact found "no evidence that Clinton has ever advocated for repealing or abolishing the Second Amendment," and FactCheck.org found Trump's statement to be a distortion of Clinton's actual views.

 Clinton supports the Brady Handgun Violence Prevention Act of 1993 (the "Brady Bill"), which mandates federal background checks on firearm purchasers and imposes a five-day waiting period on purchases.
-During the 2016 Democratic presidential primaries, Clinton criticized her opponent, Senator Bernie Sanders, for voting against the Brady Bill five times.Linda Qiu, Hillary Clinton: Bernie Sanders voted against Brady bill five times, PolitiFact (October 13, 2015).
+During the 2016 Democratic presidential primaries, she criticized Bernie Sanders for voting against the Brady Bill five times.Linda Qiu, Hillary Clinton: Bernie Sanders voted against Brady bill five times, PolitiFact (October 13, 2015).